 “Ripcord is on a path to go public, which gave me a perfect opportunity to go and explore some other things.
 The particular problem set that we’re focused on crosses the chasm between space situational awareness in real time and cleaning up space debris,” Fielding said.

 At the moment, the CEO pointed out that about 21,000 objects are being tracked in space, about 3,500 of which are trash.
 About half of the 6,000 old satellites orbiting Earth are dead, making up the lion’s share of the space debris problem.
 The other 500 pieces of junk are bits that are larger than 10 centimeters.
 And that doesn’t include the items smaller than 10 centimeters that are near impossible to see with ground-based radar, the primary method for tracking space objects.
-Of those, there are probably half a million or more pieces—think paint chips, nuts, bolts, and screws.
+Of those, there are probably half a million or more tiny pieces—think paint chips, nuts, bolts, and screws.

-3,500 pieces of junk doesn’t seem that big of a number, compared to the amount of waste generated on Earth and given the huge expanses of space in which this debris is floating.
+3,500 pieces of junk doesn’t seem like that big of a number, compared to the amount of waste generated on Earth, particularly given the huge expanses of space in which this debris is floating.
 However, this trash is zooming at 18,000 miles per hour, flying past active satellites and even ripping the arm off the International Space Station.
 This problem is only going to get worse, with certain orbits becoming more congested as companies like Starlink and OneWeb aim to launch over 90,000 satellites in the next five years.
 The former already has 1,600 satellites in orbit alone, with a newly approved launch plan to increase that to 42,000 in the next couple of years.

-Though the problem has compounded over the years, Fielding’s interest in space debris began 20 years ago, when he founded GPS-tagging firm Wheels of Zeus with Steve Wozniak.
+Though the problem has compounded over the years, Fielding’s interest in space debris began 20 years ago, when he founded GPS-tagging firm Wheels of Zeus with Wozniak.

 “Even 20 years ago, when we had about 2,000 things in space, half of them were trash.
 So, we keep on going to the picnic and throwing our trash out of a spacecraft and never picking it up.
 And it’s now becoming quite dangerous.
 We’ve seen a lot of near misses in the last couple of months.
 We’ve also had a couple of collisions in the last couple of months,” Fielding said.